nishain-de-silva/JSONPaper/README.md

 let path = "root.???.info.???.name"
 ```

 In this way, you will get the **first occurrence** value that satisfies the given dynamic path.
 If you want to collect all attributes that satifies the path then use `all(:path)`.
+By default `all(:path, :typeOf)` captures all matching element else you can specify the type is second parameter.

+### Restricting depth search

+You also explicitly defined the depth limit by annotating `???` to `???{x}` where x is the number of levels of distance between presendent and decendant element.
+By default it has no limit so it would target at any depth level.
+For example if you want to target an unknown attribute but you know it is an element under 2 levels then you may use `???{2}` to target it.

 Few rules,
 >- Do not use multiple consecutive tokens in a single combo like `root.???.???.value`.
 Use a single token instead.
 >- You cannot end a path with an intermediate token (it makes sense right, you should at least know what you are searching for at the end).
+>- Mind that when specifying depth that `???{0}` is invalid and will be treated as `???{1}`.
+Make sure to include no spaces.

 ## Handling unknown types